By the Market My Market content team, with insights from Anastasiya Raynor, Brandi Nicklaus, and Tanner Mowery

 See How Market My Market Builds Content That Works for Readers and AI

-Content structure is one of the places where good writing and good SEO are the same thing.
-A page that is organized clearly, that answers questions directly, and that guides readers logically from one idea to the next is also a page that AI models can read, understand, and cite.
+Structure is one of the places where good writing and good SEO are the same thing.
+A page that is clearly organized, answers questions directly, and guides readers logically from one idea to the next is also one that AI models can read, understand, and cite.
+The five practices above are not theoretical but are built into every piece of content Market My Market produces, and the results show up in rankings, AI-generated search results, and the experience readers have when they land on a page.

 Market My Market has spent years developing content strategies for law firms, dental practices, and medical providers that take all of this into account.
 Our team writes with an understanding of how modern search works and what AI systems are looking for, and we build every page to serve both audiences without sacrificing readability or voice.
 If your content is not doing the work it should be, we can help you change that.
 Reach out through our contact form to book a discovery call.